nxt3d/ensips/ensips/hooks.md

 ## Backwards Compatibility

-Hooks are backwards compatible; clients that are not aware of hooks, will simply resolve the hook() record as raw text or raw bytes.
+Hooks are backwards compatible; clients that are not aware of hooks, will simply resolve the ensHook() record as raw text or raw bytes.

 # Copyright